10 Sport: Rugby union

 Network 10 has broadcast the 1995, 2007 and 2019 Rugby World Cups.
 From 2013 to 2020, 10 broadcast Wallabies test matches played in Australia and Rugby Championship matches involving the Wallabies.

-Soccer

-Network 10 in 2007 broadcast its first soccer broadcast with the Sydney FC v LA Galaxy exhibition match.
-The match was broadcast on the main channel nationally in a three-hour special presentation.
-In 2017, Ten entered a two-year deal becoming the FTA broadcaster of the A-League and Socceroos matches.
-27 matches played on Saturday Nights were simulcasted from Fox Sports on 10 Bold along with five finals matches and Socceroos matches over the two-year period.
-Fox on One was a three-hour programming block produced by Fox Sports for Network 10 each Saturday night on 10 Bold.
-It included Back Page Live followed by the live broadcast of the Saturday Night A-League match.

-In 2021, Network 10 returned broadcasting soccer acquiring full broadcast rights become the home of Australian Soccer in a five-year deal.
-One A-League match each Saturday night will be broadcast on the main channel along with one W-League match each Sunday on 10 Bold.
-All A-League and W-League finals will also be broadcast live and free on FTA.
-All remainder matches will be streamed on Paramount+.
-A separate four-year deal was also struck with Football Australia with all Socceroos and Matildas matches to be broadcast on FTA along with for the first time, the FFA Cup Final.
-Other FFA Cup matches will be streamed on Paramount+.
-Other content also acquired which will be shown on Network 10 platforms including Under 23 friendlies, Youth national team home matches along with AFC competitions.
-10 and Paramount+ also became the official broadcaster of the FA Cup.

 Olympic and Commonwealth Games

 Ten broadcast both the summer and winter Olympics in 1984 and 1988.
 Network 10 acquired broadcast rights to the 2014 Winter Olympics for $20 million after all three major commercial networks pulled out of bidding on rights to both the 2014 and 2016 Olympic Games due to cost concerns.
 The Nine Network had lost $22 million on its joint coverage of the 2012 Games with Foxtel, and the Seven Network's bid was rejected for being lower than what Nine/Foxtel had previously paid.